5 ways to budget for regular charity donations

 You can also choose from our range of meaningful gifts.
 These give context to where your money is going, and allow you to share a special moment with your gift recipient knowing that you’re both working together to help those in need.
 Gifts start at as little as $5, which can buy a replacement intraocular eye lens for someone with cataracts.

 If regular charity donations aren’t achievable for you at the moment, keep an eye out for special donation days that you can support to make a difference.
 At CBM Australia, we fundraise for Miracles Day in August, and Giving Tuesday in December.

 Donations of over $2 to CBM Australia are tax deductible, meaning every time you donate to our programs, you can reduce your tax bill and support our communities of people living in poverty with disabilities at the same time.

-CBM is an international Christian charity devoted to supporting people with disabilities living in the most disadvantaged areas of the world.
+CBM is a Christian international development organisation devoted to supporting people with disabilities living in the most disadvantaged areas of the world.
 Our focus is on ending poverty, advocating for more inclusive government policies, preventing avoidable blindness, and breaking the link between disability and poverty.
 Currently 80% of people with a disability longer live in poverty, and we say that’s simply not okay.